meteorhacks/meteorhacks.github.io/_posts/2015-02-23-introducing-multi-core-support-for-meteor.md

 export CLUSTER_WORKERS_COUNT=auto
 ~~~

 That’s all you have to do.
 Now your Meteor app will use all the cores available on your server.

+> If you are using the Meteor Up to deploy your app, update mup and do `mup setup` once.

 ![Using Meteor Cluster for Multi Core Support](https://cldup.com/cezEImOavr.png)